mkhackathon/festive-road-tagging/metaclassify/README.md

 # Usage
-You need to hand pick photos in folder X with its subfolders each named after a tag.
+You need to hand pick photos in folder X with its subfolders, each named after a tag.

-For example, we have collected photos from Festive Road as `festival-of-giants-2017`, in which three folders contains more than 20 photos each.
+For example, we have collected 215 photos from Festive Road as `festival-of-giants-2017`, in which three folders contains more than 20 photos each.

 ```